andjcoll/PhantomShell/README.md

-# vfs_shell
+# PhantomShell

-A mock CLI shell for reading and acting upon a virtual file system.
+A mock CLI shell for reading and acting upon a virtual file system (VFS).

 ## Usage